dservgun/erp/README.md

 erp
 ===
 ## Objective
- * Enterprise resource planning encompasses one of the challenging business applications to model and of the implementations available Tryton seems to be a good model that encapsulates the general needs of a small to medium enterprise.
+ * To model a small to medium enterprise using erp (enterprise resource planning) and mrp (manufacturing resaurces planning) body of knowledge.

  ## Technical architecture
   * Haskell encapsulates most of the architecture as part of the type system for the application.